99003539/Calculator/Requirments/readme.md

 The SR-50 was Texas instruments first the scientific pocket calculator with Trigonometric & Logarithmic functions.
 It was introduced in 1974.

-Casio is a major player in graphing calculator market.
+Casio is a the major player in graphing calculator market.
 It was introduced in

     Notable features are its ability to graph functions and that it is programmable.